PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 ## 4 KPI calculation UI

 - **Conversion rate** - it is an icon, title, date, and the number of days with the percentage displayed.
 It indicates, how many Shopping Carts were generated during specific time range.
 The value is displayed in percentage.
 - **Abandoned Carts** - it is an icon, title, 2 and 3 days time range of passed days, and numeric value displayed.
 It indicates, how many Abandoned Shopping Carts were generated throught the period of time.
+Note, that clicking on this KPI indicator, Prestashop filters out and shows only Abandoned Carts in listing table.

 ## Top of the table UI